melchisedech333/transistor-simulator/readme.md

 <br>

-Here is the output of the program as it runs:
+Here is the output of the program:

 ```
 Operation: SUM (+)